 layer near its surface that is stretched into thin layers as the

 dome expands.
 The outermost surface of the dome was originally

 mantled with solid rhyolite debris, long since eroded away.

 This hike was a unique experience in that I was not only not told to stay on the trail, but was actually encouraged to avoid any kind of trail.
 The Valles Preserve doesn't want a beaten path here.
 On the down side, this meant some stickers in my socks.
 People being how they are, you can see that a faint trail is starting to be beaten into the grass at the left.

-Older maps of the Los Alamos area show almost the entire town site underlain by Bandelier Tuff.
-This is not wrong, but construction in the town often exposes thinly bedded deposits of pumice and sediments overlying the Bandelier Tuff.
-These are mapped on the most recent geologic maps as old alluvium, and they have been informally named the Golf Course Alluvium, since these beds are particularly thick at Los Alamos Municipal Golf Course.
-However, a superb and easily accessible exposure is found in a driveway cut for an apartment complex on Canyon Road in Los Alamos.
+Older geologic maps of the Los Alamos area show almost the entire town site underlain by Tsherige Member, Bandelier Tuff.
+This is not wrong, but construction in the town often exposes thinly bedded deposits of pumice and sediments overlying the Tsherige Member.
+These are mapped on the most recent geologic maps as "old alluvium", and they have been informally named the Golf Course Alluvium, since these beds are particularly thick at Los Alamos Municipal Golf Course.
+A superb and easily accessible exposure is found in a driveway cut for the Caballo Apartments complex on Canyon Road in Los Alamos.

 The Golf Course Alluvium has been interpreted as a fluvial

 deposit from before the current system of canyons was incised in